 This is achieved by Rudder’s post-node-acceptance/deletion hooks, which are calling the plugin with the appropriate options on such events.
 The plugin will then make calls to the APIs of the Rudder and Centreon servers to handle the modifications.

 In order to configure the monitoring of the Rudder nodes, you can provide Centreon with parameters associated to its hosts.
-The Monitoring parameter generic method achieves this.
+The Monitoring parameter generic method acheives this.

 The data will be sent to the Centreon server after the agent and the synchonization process have run.
 This synchonization process can be manually executed by running: